p-fernandez/react-router-v4-nestedroutes-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-It shows the implementation for React Router V4, replicating previous implementations of routing through App nested children.
+It shows the implementation for React Router V4, replicating implementations of routing through nested children by previous versions of React Router.